 Theresa May faces Cabinet showdown over Brexit at Chequers

+Ministers will be asked to approve a plan which could see the UK sign up to EU rules on agriculture and food.

-The Cabinet will gather at the Prime Minister’s country retreat to thrash out the UK’s plans for the trading relationship with the EU.
+Theresa May’s Cabinet have gathered at the Prime Minister’s country retreat, Chequers, for a high-stakes showdown over Britain’s future relations with the EU.

-Theresa May was battling to keep her Cabinet together ahead of a crunch Brexit showdown at her country retreat.

-Ministers will gather at Chequers to consider plans which could see the UK remain closely aligned to rules set by Brussels on agriculture and food, potentially making it much harder to strike a post-Brexit trade deal with the US.
+In a session expected to last at least 12 hours, ministers will be asked to approve a plan which could see the UK sign up to EU rules on agriculture and food, potentially making it much harder to strike a post-Brexit trade deal with the US.

+The plan, set out by Mrs May in a document more than 100 pages long and distributed to ministers only on Thursday, has sparked fury in the Leave camp and prompted speculation that Cabinet Brexiteers could be ready to walk out of the Government.

+Mrs May wants her team to unite behind a comprehensive offer to the EU to be set out in a White Paper for publication next week.
+She said ministers had “an opportunity – and a duty” to reach agreement on a plan which would command the support of both the public and Parliament.

 Downing Street insisted it is “categorically untrue” that the post-Brexit relationship with the EU envisaged by Mrs May would make a trade deal with the US impossible.

-The Prime Minister insisted the Government would secure a Brexit which would allow “ambitious” trade deals with the US, Australia and New Zealand.
+And the Prime Minister herself insisted the Government would secure a Brexit which would allow “ambitious” trade deals with the US, Australia and New Zealand.

-But the plans led to open revolt among Eurosceptic Tory MPs, while Brexit Secretary David Davis is understood to have severe reservations about both the proposal and whether it could prove acceptable to Brussels.

-Ahead of the Chequers meeting, which will see Cabinet ministers engaged in talks lasting all day and into the night at the Buckinghamshire retreat, the Prime Minister said the Government had “an opportunity – and a duty” to reach agreement.

 Advertising

+International Development Secretary Penny Mordaunt was the first to be driven past a small group of anti-Brexit protesters into the 16th century redbrick manor house.

+Ahead of the meeting, the Prime Minister said the Chequers summit would “agree the shape of our future relationship with the European Union”.

-“In doing so, we have a great opportunity – and a duty.
-To set an ambitious course to enhance our prosperity and security outside the European Union – and to build a country that genuinely works for everyone.
+She added: “In doing so, we have a great opportunity – and a duty – to set an ambitious course to enhance our prosperity and security outside the European Union, and to build a country that genuinely works for everyone.

 “We want a deal that allows us to deliver the benefits of Brexit – taking control of our borders, laws and money and by signing ambitious new trade deals with countries like the US, Australia and New Zealand.